jimdonohue/Russian_Language_Guide/README.md

 # Russian Language Guide

-Приве́т!

-This Russian language guide presents information to help you improve your fluency with the Russian language.
+This Russian language guide, is just that, an information guide to help you with the Russian language.

 * [Russian alphabet pronunciation](https://github.com/robertjliguori/Russian_Language_Guide/blob/master/sections/pronunciation.md)
 * [Loanwords and/or cognates in the Russian language](https://github.com/robertjliguori/Russian_Language_Guide/blob/master/sections/cognates.md)